 How invite, message, and InMail caps work together

-TL;DR — your "Daily limit" applies per action type
+TL;DR — your "Daily limit" applies to each action type

-Per-account daily and weekly LinkedIn ramp ceilings (typically 80–100/day for paid accounts) still gate every send regardless of campaign caps — see the Account safety note below.
+Your account's daily and weekly LinkedIn safety limits (typically 80–100 actions/day for paid accounts) still apply on top of everything — see the Account safety note below.
+Your account never burst-sends.

-Suppose you set Daily limit = 20 on a LinkedIn campaign and leave the three Cap split (advanced) fields blank.
-Here's what your campaign can do in one day:
+Suppose you set Daily limit = 5 on a LinkedIn campaign and leave the three Cap split (advanced) fields blank.
+Here's what your campaign can do in a single day:

 These are LinkedIn's documented daily ceilings.
-WarmySender's defaults sit conservatively under each one.
-Numbers are approximate because LinkedIn doesn't publish exact figures and adjusts per-account based on signals like account age, acceptance ratio, network size, and profile completeness.
+WarmySender's suggested numbers sit conservatively under each one.
+The figures are approximate because LinkedIn doesn't publish exact numbers and adjusts them per account based on signals like account age, acceptance rate, network size, and profile completeness.

 |---|---|---|---|